 - 7. Personal Service / Daily Operations / Clean-up.
 Students are allowed to have personal service done only on Wednesday.
-Special occasions will be on a case-by-case basis and must be approved by Ms. Rosalinda prior to service.
+Special occasions will be on a case-by-case basis and must be approved by the instructor prior to service.
 Friends and relatives are considered paying customers.
 Freshmen can bring their own clients for free service (Thursday & Friday as long as they have done 5 operations on client or dollhead and 1 workbook done) except if a school product or electricity (i.e. Thermal and Haircolor) is used.
-The fee will be in the discretion of the Floor Instructor if Ms. Rosalinda is not available.
+The fee will be in the discretion of the Floor Instructor.
 Freshman students can practice/perform service to non-paying clients only IF they have been trained on that subject/operation.
 All students are required to do at least five (5) operations and one (1) theory workbook or practical workbook done each day in school.
 Students are expected to clean up their station after each service.
 Credit will only be applied upon completion of service, which includes clean up.
 Students must follow their Daily Sanitation Checklist.
 Eating or drinking any beverage on the floor while performing service is not allowed, clients should be discouraged to do so just the same. - Students can perform service on the floor on a paying client after achieving 10% of their program course clock hour requirement (i.e. BARBER 1500 hours = 150 hours).
 Freshman Students can practice/perform service - 8.
 Cursing, badmouthing, or expressing vulgar/defamatory words in the school are not allowed.
 Students will be sent home, suspended, or terminated depending upon the severity and frequency of incidents occurred.
 No loud or offending music and no earphones while performing a service on a client.
 No cell phone use permitted on the floor while performing service or while practicing an operation.
 Cell phones must be in silent mode or vibrate mode.
 If necessary, calls can be received at the break room or outside the parking area for a five (5) minute period if classes are ongoing.
 No personal calls are allowed going through the school business line unless for emergency only.
 Messages for students can be taken and advised of the call. - 9.
 Saturday attendance.
-Student's Saturday attendance is mandatory.
-Your scheduled completion date includes Saturday, your committed hours as per your contract.
-Saturday is considered to be a 'Client Day' meaning this is the best time for students to practice their skills since the whole day is dedicated to performing services to both walk-in clients and customers with a scheduled appointment. - 10.
+(No saturday classes at this time) - 10.
 Students are not allowed to refuse clients/customers.
 Unless it is a serious health risk (the school will not put a student in health and safety hazard) to the student, all clients that the school deems to be a client must be serviced by an assigned student.
 Only the school reserves the right to refuse service to a client.
 STUDENTS NOT PERFORMING OR REFUSING TO PERFORM ANY CLASSROOM AND/OR FLOOR ACTIVITIES, OR FOLLOW THE AFOREMENTIONED RULES MUST PUNCH OUT IMMEDIATELY.